Conformal mappings in perturbative QCD: Conformal mappings of the Borel plane

 whose inverse reads \beq \tilde u(w)= \frac{4 u_{UV} u_{IR} w}{u_{UV} - u_{IR} + 2 u_{UV} w + 2 u_{IR} w + u_{UV} w^2 - u_{IR} w^2}. \end{equation}

-One can check that the function $\tilde w(u)$ maps the complex $u$ plane cut along the real axis for $u\ge u_{IR}$ and $u\le u_{UV}$ onto the interior of the circle $\vert w\vert\, =\, 1$ in the complex plane $w\equiv \tilde w(u)$, such that the origin $u=0$ of the $u$ plane corresponds to the origin $w=0$ of the $w$ plane, and the upper (lower) edges of the cuts are mapped onto the upper (lower) semicircles in the $w$ plane (see the right panel of Fig. \ref{fig:Borel}, where we denoted by $C$ the image of the points $|u|\to \infty$ in the upper half plane).
-By the mapping (\ref{eq:w}), all the singularities of the Borel transform, the UV and IR renormalons, are pushed on the boundary of the unit disk in the $w$ plane, all at equal distance from the origin.
+The function $\tilde w(u)$ maps the complex $u$ plane cut along the real axis for $u\ge u_{IR}$ and $u\le u_{UV}$ onto the interior of the circle $\vert w\vert\, =\, 1$ in the complex plane $w\equiv \tilde w(u)$, such that the origin $u=0$ of the $u$ plane corresponds to the origin $w=0$ of the $w$ plane, and the upper (lower) edges of the cuts are mapped onto the upper (lower) semicircles in the $w$ plane (see the right panel of Fig. \ref{fig:Borel}, where we denoted by $C$ the image of the points $|u|\to \infty$ in the upper half plane).
+By the mapping (\ref{eq:w}), all the UV and IR renormalons are placed on the boundary of the unit disk in the $w$ plane, at equal distance from the origin.

 We finally note that if either UV or IR renormalons do not exist and the corresponding cut is absent, the optimal variable performs the conformal mapping of a singly-cut Borel plane onto the interior of the unit circle.
 One can easily check that this mapping is obtained formally from (\ref{eq:w}), by letting the beginning of the missing cut to go to infinity.
 For instance, if there are no ultraviolet renormalons, the optimal mapping is given by